-- passed 4 of 6 core subjects (Bible, English, literature, math, science, social studies).
-Two of the minimum four passed must include language arts (English and literature combined) and math. - scored no more than one year below grade level on the reading or math sections of a standard achievement test.
-Any current or new student scoring more than one year below grade level in reading or math will be evaluated on an individual basis and may be required to repeat that grade or additional testing/tutoring may be required for promotion/acceptance to the next grade - no more than 10 absences
+- passed 4 of 6 core subjects (Bible, English grammar, literature, math, science, social studies).
+Two of the minimum four passed must include language arts (grammar and literature combined) and math. - scored no more than one year below grade level on the reading or math sections of a standard achievement test.
+Any current or new student scoring more than one year below grade level in reading or math will be evaluated on an individual basis and may be required to repeat that grade or additional testing/tutoring may be required for promotion/acceptance to the next grade - No more than 20 absences